chsasank/chsasank.github.io/_drafts/nvidia-arm-sale.md

 If so much has already been said about this, what's the point of this post?
 This post aims to add artificial intelligence (AI) to the conversation.
 To understand this point, we have to step back a bit and examine the history and business models of key players.
 I aim to keep the conversation accessible to someone unacquainted with technology and hence the length.

-## Background: History and Business of AI
+## Background: History and Business of AI and Computers

 It's important to understand the history of AI research in detail before we appreciate the reasons for rise of Nvidia.
+We also have to digress deep into the history of computers themselves.
 We'll then continue with business models of ARM and finally end with SoftBank.

 ### Artificial Intelligence (AI)